Who are you and where do you work?

 How do you make a difference for sustainability in your job?

 In my current position I work as a sort of translator.
 On the one hand, it is my job to collect latest developments from the sustainability community, like findings from research or best practices from other companies, and share these insights with decision makers in the company.
 Vice versa it is my job to explain progress and challenges of VW’s sustainability agenda to relevant stakeholders

 Which hurdles did you overcome in your job?

-What would you like to make happen in the oikos network in 2012?
+What would you like to make happen in the oikos network this year?